 Another important change in 1956, the tank-engine 0-4-0 no. 708, first in clockwork version, started its long career of more than 40 years.
 More 2 millions models were manufactured.
 With the years, Jouef model trains become increasingly accurate, with the strict respect of the scale but the quality of operation of models is not always present.
 In addition of the electric model trains, Jouef also manufacture racing circuits.
 After having changed its owner in 1972, the Jouef company become integrated with 'Le Jouef Français' group which includes also 'Delacoste' (manufacturer of balloons and toys for first age), 'Solido' (specialist in the miniature cars), and 'Heller' (plastic models).
 This group went into liquidation in 1980 and rule of Court in May 1981.
 The different companies of the group 'Le Jouet Français' are repurchased by various speakers of the toy market: 'Majorette' buys 'Solido', 'Vullierme' buys 'Delacoste', 'Borden' buys 'Heller'.
 Remains 'Jouef' which is then buyed back by a subsidiary company of the 'CEJI' group (Compagnie Générale du Jouet).
 This subsidiary compagny 'Joustra' (Jouet de Strasbourg) manufactures primarily radio-controlled toys, and the Jouef company is integrated within the CEJI group.
 At this time, Jouef adds an activity of import goods by marketing in France the Englih-made white metal kits from the english brand 'Keyser'.

-What's your 'Jouef' worth?
-Here are some recently sold items (Canada).
+What's your Jouef worth in 2021?
+Here are some recently sold items.